tliron/creel/README.md

 ##### excludeDependencies

 Excludes modules' dependencies from installation.
-(In Ivy these are called "intransient" dependencies.)
+(In Ivy these are called "transient" dependencies.)

 To match, set `group`, `name`, and optionally `version`.
 You can use globs and version ranges.